 Mr. and Mrs. Deer have alwats wanted a baby, so they are delighted when a little antlered bundle appears on their doorstep one day.
 But the babywon’t stop roaring!
 Family and friends come to help, sending Mr. and Mrs. Deer in search of what the baby needs.
 But it’s very particular: everytime Mr. and Mrs. Deer return, someone is missing–and the baby is still roaring!
 Where did everybody go–and just what kind of baby is this?

-This young, lyrical picture book reveals the adventure and natural wonders that Lewis & Clark encountered on their Western expedition in the early 1800s.
+This young, lyrical picture book reveals the adventure and natural wonders that Lewis and Clark encountered on their Western expedition in the early 1800s.
 Told from the point of view of Jean Baptiste Charbonneau, the baby on Sacagawea’s back, this story offers a fresh perspective of a young country and gives voice to a character readers will already be familiar with–at least visually (the baby is shown on the golden Sacagawea dollar).

 After many futile attempts to plant a tree in honor of his new baby sister, a young Haitian boy discovers the perfect solution.